 The PhD Program provides a financial fellowship to qualified doctoral students that includes tuition, a living stipend, health fee coverage, and opportunities to hold research and/or course assistantships.

-All incoming doctoral students are provided with financial aid for five years, provided the maintain satisfactory academic progress and meet program milestones.
-The fellowship stipend and/or research or teaching assistantship is typically equivalent to or more than the estimated living expenses (not including expenses for dependents).
+All incoming doctoral students are provided with financial aid for five years, provided they maintain satisfactory academic progress and meet program milestones.
+The fellowship stipend and/or research or teaching assistantship for 2016-17 is $40,600.

 Tuition & Expenses